-- 4.2.8 Hinchliffe Mill Conservation Area is situated in LCA 4 River Holme Settled Valley Floor as identified in section 4.1.15 and described in Appendix 7. - 4.2.9 Hinchliffe Mill conservation area was designated in 1980.
-It is a medium sized settlement between Holmfirth and Holmbridge. - 4.2.10 Hinchliffe Mill originated as a farming community in the early 18th Century and grew when scribbling and fulling mills were built along the River Holme in the late 18th Century.
+- 4.2.7 Hinchliffe Mill Conservation Area is situated in LCA 4 River Holme Settled Valley Floor as identified in section 4.1.17. - 4.2.8 Hinchliffe Mill conservation area was designated in 1980.
+It is a medium sized settlement between Holmfirth and Holmbridge. - 4.2.9 Hinchliffe Mill originated as a farming community in the early 18th Century and grew when scribbling and fulling mills were built along the River Holme in the late 18th Century.
 Growth continued with the development of steam power and the increased use of the A6024 Woodhead Road as a trade route towards Huddersfield and Holmfirth.
-There is still a significant mill, Roberts Mill, in the village. - 4.2.11 There is no conservation area appraisal at the current time.
+There is still a significant mill, Roberts Mill, in the village. - 4.2.10 There is no conservation area appraisal at the current time.

-Map 4 Hinchcliffe Mill Conservation Area
+Map 4 Hinchliffe Mill Conservation Area